ACE INTERN PROGRAM – STUDENT EDITING COMPETITION

 The application packet should include a resume, two letters of recommendation, and a personal application letter stating one’s ambitions and views of editing.

-It is imperative for the standard applicant to have a working knowledge of Avid and Final Cut Pro, as well as a commitment to moving to Los Angeles.
-However, we do not expect our veteran applicants to be proficient with the tools used in the cutting rooms or post facilities.
-We highly recommend becoming familiar with these systems during and after the internship.
+It is imperative for the applicant to have a working knowledge of Avid and Final Cut Pro, as well as a commitment to moving to Los Angeles.

 Please do not include any dvds of films you have edited in your application package.
 Each letter of application and recommendation should be one page in length and unstapled.

-Applications are due by September 30th, 2013, and should be sent to the ACE office:
+Applications are due by September 30th, 2013, and should be sent to the ACE office (NO HAND DELIVERY)

 American Cinema Editors